 Size: wingspan of 8.6-10.5 cm

-Look for the adult Monarchs feeding on the nectar of wildflowers and the caterpillars feeding on milkweed plants.
+During the summer months, you can find adult Monarchs feeding on the nectar of wildflowers, while the caterpillars can be found feeding on milkweed plants.
 You can encourage monarchs to come to your yard by planting a butterfly garden full of milkweeds and nectar-producing flowers, such as goldenrod, asters and black-eyed Susan.
 Want to plant your own monarch friendly garden?
 Check out Nature Canada’s tips here.

-There are two populations of Monarchs in North America, one to the west of the Rockies and the one to the East, members of which are found at the Lac Deschênes – Ottawa River Important Bird Area.
+There are two populations of Monarchs in North America, one to the west of the Rockies and the one to the East.
 The western population lives as far north as southern British Columbia and overwinters along the California coast.
 The population east of the Rocky Mountains is the population known for overwintering in the Oyamel Fir forests of Mexico.
 Monarchs can also be found in Central and South America, Australia, New Zealand, Hawaii and many other islands in both the Atlantic and Pacific oceans.
-Monarch are most commonly seen in the Lac Deschênes area from late spring to early fall.
+Monarch are most commonly seen in eastern Canada from late spring to early fall.